 Analysis of published studies

-We collated 92 coral response from 25 papers (Supplementary Table 1 and Supplementary References) which reported the impacts of nutrient enrichment on the most commonly used skeletal growth metrics: linear extension, calcification and skeletal density.
+We collated 92 coral responses from 25 papers (Supplementary Table 1 and Supplementary References) which reported the impacts of seawater nutrient concentrations on the most commonly used skeletal growth metrics: linear extension, calcification and skeletal density.
 We categorised nutrient enrichment scenarios into three regimes, solely according to the relative molar concentrations of N and P: high nitrogen: low phosphorus (HNLP) where N:P > 35 and low nitrogen: high phosphorus (LNHP) where N:P < 0.5.
 The corals were considered to be exposed to HNHP or nutrient replete conditions when concentrations of both N and P were higher than the global average ( ~0.25 ± 0.28 μM NO3- , ~0.13 ± 0.08 μM PO43-) (Kleypas, Mcmanus and Menez, 1999) and available at N:P ratios between 0.5 and 35.
+Importantly, our categorisation of nutrient environments included all species of DIN reported by the original authors.
+Consequently, where concentrations of NH3/NH4+ were available our quantification of N:P ratios typically exceed the “global average” of Kleypas, Mcmanus and Menez (1999) which only considered NO3- and PO43-.
 To ensure the most reliable assessment of the literature, all non-significant effects reported by the original authors were categorised alongside reports of no effect as ‘No effect’.
 Thus, any ‘Increase’ or ‘Decrease’ reported in our review refers only to statistically significant effects as reported by the authors of the original publication.

 Coral husbandry